kubevirt/community/design-proposals/dra.md

 type GPU struct {
 	// Name of the GPU device as exposed by a device plugin Name string                    `json:"name"`
-	// DeviceName is the name of the device provisioned by device-plugins DeviceName string `json:"deviceName,omitempty"`
-	// Claim is the name of the claim that is going to provision the DRA device Claim             *k8sv1.ResourceClaim `json:"claim,omitempty"`
+	DeviceSource DeviceSource      `json:",inline"`
 	VirtualGPUOptions *VGPUOptions `json:"virtualGPUOptions,omitempty"`
 	// If specified, the virtual network interface address and its tag will be provided to the guest via config drive
 	// +optional
 	Tag string `json:"tag,omitempty"`
 }

 type HostDevice struct {
 	Name string               `json:"name"`
-	// DeviceName is the name of the device provisioned by device-plugins DeviceName string `json:"deviceName,omitempty"`
-	// Claim is the name of the claim that is going to provision the DRA device Claim *k8sv1.ResourceClaim `json:"claim,omitempty"`
+	DeviceSource DeviceSource `json:",inline"`
 	// If specified, the virtual network interface address and its tag will be provided to the guest via config drive
 	// +optional
 	Tag string `json:"tag,omitempty"`
+}

+type DeviceSource struct {
+	// DeviceName is the name of the device provisioned by device-plugins DeviceName *string `json:"deviceName,omitempty"`
+	// Claim is the name of the claim that is going to provision the DRA device Claim *k8sv1.ResourceClaim `json:"claim,omitempty"`
 }

 type VirtualMachineInstanceStatus struct {